 We want to help you choose the blender that fits your needs and offers you the best value.
 If you have done a little shopping around already, you may still be trying to decide: Nutribullet vs. Magic Bullet.
-Read this to the end before you make your decision.
 We checked out all the important features of the available models and put together a buyer’s guide of sorts to help you figure out which model suits you best.

 One problem with the online Magic Bullet reviews is that they don’t compare the Magic Bullet to any of the Nutribullets.
-You will soon see why it is important to look at them both before you make your investment.
+You’ll see why it is important to look at them both before you make your investment.

 Magic Bullet Vs. Nutribullet Features

-What it all boils down to is this one question: what do you need?
-Read these following statements and decide which one describes you the best.
+What it all boils down to is this one question: What do you need?

 The Nutribullet 600 is an efficient smoothie maker with a good motor and a nice selection of cups included.
 It will definitely get the job done, but the manufacturer recommends adding water or some other liquid to your smoothie recipes to avoid overstressing and burning out the motor.
 You can also buy a milling blade for grinding coffee beans and making flour.
 We will talk more about this in this product’s review below.